eunomia-bpf/eunomia-bpf/README.md

 ## Road-map

 - [X] refactor the code from project `Eunomia` and provide quick examples
+- [ ] make the compile easier to use, and more flexible.
+Don't need any code modified to compile.
 - [ ] use lua for ebpf package load config
 - [ ] add more possibilities from `libbpf`
 - [ ] provide python, go and others sdk